What is School Year Abroad (SYA)?

-We spend long days during the summer studying student folders and questionnaires, matching their interests and personalities with those of our families.
-If we misread a folder, or for any other reason create a poor marriage, we try first to help student and family to get along.
+We spend long days during the summer studying student folders and questionnaires, matching interests and personalities with those of our host families.
+If we misread a folder, or for any other reason the relationship isn't working, we try first to help the student and family to get along.
 If counseling efforts fail, we move the student to a new family.
 The great majority of students are very happy from the start.
-It is extremely rare for any of the few students who move to be dissatisfied in a second family.
+It is extremely rare for any of the few students who move to be dissatisfied with a second family.

 What do colleges think of SYA?

 College admissions officers know that successful SYA students are proven risk-takers who have responded well to the combined challenges of a rigorous academic program and life in a foreign culture.
 Students who make the most of SYA are regularly accepted at top colleges and universities.

 Click here to view the colleges which enrolled the most SYA students in the past five years.